collective/collective.fieldcollapsing/README.rst

 collective.fieldcollapsing
 ==========================

-This add-ons provides Field Collapsing feature to Plone through a behavior provided to the Collection Content Type.
+This add-ons provides Field Collapsing feature to Plone through a behavior provided to the **Collection Content Type**.

 The Field Collapsing function allows search results collapsed into a single entry based on field values.
 The collapsing is done by selecting only the top sorted document per collapse key.